pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 in the Scholarly Commons working group is the concept of _compliance_.
-I think this comes from the desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons are, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
+I think this comes from the desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons lie, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
 Following that type of thinking then, the question of whether or not something belongs within the commons is based upon whether that thing _complies_ with certain agreed-upon principles.
 But the word _compliance_, to me, conveys more of a heavy-handed, top-down sort of idea, and promotes exclusivity over inclusivity.
-I think that for us over the past year this argument has been more of a distraction that has kept us from discovering more what the Scholarly Commons is all about.
+I think that for us over the past year this argument has been more of a distraction that has held us back from discovering more what the Scholarly Commons is all about.
 From my viewpoint, the Scholarly Commons is more about _enabling interactions_ and the _contributions_ that result from those interactions.
 We're either commoning or we're not.
 The things we're working with either fit together or they don't.
 A better word for this